 Point Wells Urban Environment (PW).
-The purpose of the "Point Wells Urban' is to accommodate higher density uses while protecting existing ecological functions and restoring ecological functions that have been degraded.
+The purpose of the 'Point Wells Urban' is to accommodate higher density uses while protecting existing ecological functions and restoring ecological functions that have been degraded.

 Point Wells Urban Conservancy Environment (PWC).
 The purpose of the "Point Wells Urban Conservancy" is to provide a specific designation unique to an industrial use or mix of uses that can be developed.
-Existing and planned uses require a different set of policies and regulations than a general Urban Conservancy designation.
+Existing and planned uses require a different set of policies and regulations than a general Urban Conservancy designation, although assurance of no net loss is still required.